The story of bash and my taste on command line

 Some pain points as a former bash user

-plugin shiped by default pollutes the command line with a super long list ofgit
+- gitplugin shiped by default pollutes the command line with a super long list of- gitshortcuts, as a heavy user of- .gitconfig, it’s useless and confusing.

-were stuck on it.- The completion doesn’t always work, many packages don’t ship with zsh completion by default.
+- The completion doesn’t always work, many packages don’t ship with zsh completion by default.

-, I’m still getting used to it. - History across terminals is good, but also a bit confusing when I stoke
+- History across terminals is good, but also a bit confusing when I stoke upand see something unexpected.